Contribution Guidelines

 How are tracker stories handled

-• By default, a story is in an Unstarted state.
+- By default, a story is in an

-• When the developer clicks on the Start button, the story moves to Started state.
+state. - When the developer clicks on the

-• When the developer finishes the story, submits a PR and clicks on Finish button, the story moves to Finished state.
+state. - When the developer finishes the story, submits a PR and clicks on

-• After approving all PRs that belong to a story, the reviewer and author then try to merge and rebase those PRs, changing references as needed, and ensure all tests are still green.
-Finally one of them clicks the Deliver button which is when the story moves to the Delivered state.
+state. - After approving all PRs that belong to a story, the reviewer and author then try to merge and rebase those PRs, changing references as needed, and ensure all tests are still green.
+Finally one of them clicks the

 Code review process